Deploying Hawk on AWS¶

 Just want to run evals?

 If you already have access to a Hawk deployment, you just need the CLI.
-See Installation for setup and usage.
+See Installing the CLI for setup and usage.

 This gets you from zero to a working Hawk deployment on AWS.
 You'll need an AWS account and a domain name.
 You can use your existing OIDC identity provider for authentication, or a Cognito user pool by default.